vyahello/guess-the-melody/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE.md)

 # Guess the melody telegram bot game
-> A quiz telegram bot game written in python
+> Simple quiz telegram bot game written in python.
+It is called `GuessTheBot` so check for it in a telegram app.
 >
 > ![Screenshot](quiz/demo/bot.png)